Dorian

 She hesitated, lightly touching her collarbone.
 “I—I didn’t mean for it to happen.”

 “You’ve been messing with him for over a year,” he spat.
 “Sending him pictures.
 Meeting up.
-And the whole time, you’re sleeping in my bed?”
+And the whole time, you’re telling me you love me?”

 “It didn’t mean anything!” she said quickly, voice rising, defensively.

 He laughed bitterly, stepping back.
 “It meant enough to keep it secret.
-Enough to keep lying.”
+Enough to keep lying.
+To secretly message through WhatsApp!”

 “You don’t get to twist this—”

 “I’m not twisting anything, Ryin!
-I saw the texts!
+I saw the messages!
 I saw it all.”
 His voice cracked with anger.
 “And Zoie?
 You’ve been lying to her, too?”

 Ryin stood, arms crossed, eyes narrowing like she was the one who’d been wronged.
 “Don’t put this all on me.
 You and I were barely speaking.
 You started pulling away.”